 We can help.
 Here are some targeted solutions that I think can realistically improve the effectiveness of monitoring and address the inevitability of disruptions that will happen in the future:

 Out of any crisis, there is an opportunity to reflect on how we can better prepare for the future.
 We’ve seen how important it is to continually evaluate new ways of operating in light of this current situation.
 With the management of clinical trials, there are numerous strategies to be considered.
 Specific to monitoring clinical trials, it’s time to rethink the current model.
-Fortunately, with the smart use of technology, it is not out of reach to make changes in how clinical trials are monitored and we are well-positioned to rise up and meet the challenges imposed by COVID-19 and its impact to the management of clinical trials.
+Fortunately, with the smart use of technology, it is not out of reach to make changes in how clinical trials are monitored and we are well-positioned to rise up and meet the challenges imposed by COVID-19 and its impact on the management of clinical trials.